Crimean Plov

 Crimean plov is the southernmost expression of the Central Asian plov-osh tradition — Uzbek, Tajik, Bukharan, and Crimean Tatar variants all share a common Silk Road ancestry.
 The Crimean version adapted under Ottoman influence: dried fruit (especially apricots and raisins) became a signature, and Tatar cooks added garlic heads buried whole in the rice.
 After the Soviet-era deportation of the Crimean Tatars in 1944, plov continued to be made by Crimean Tatar communities in Central Asia; with their return to Crimea in the 1990s, the dish came home.

-Spoon plov from the platter: long-grain basmati rice deep yellow from carrot juice, tender lamb chunks, raisins and apricots offering sweet flashes against the savory rice.
+Spoon plov from the platter: long-grain rice (traditional plov uses local short-to-medium devzira-type rice, not basmati) deep yellow from carrot juice, tender lamb chunks, raisins and apricots offering sweet flashes against the savory rice.
 A whole roasted garlic head; squeeze it open onto your portion.
 The buried-garlic technique is what makes Crimean Tatar plov distinct.

 Burying whole garlic heads in plov rice during cooking is a Crimean signature — the garlic roasts inside its own skin, becoming sweet and spreadable, while the rice around it absorbs the garlic aroma.
 The dual-fat technique (sunflower oil + rendered lamb fat) is critical: the oil prevents the lamb fat from burning at the high initial heat, while the lamb fat carries flavor that vegetable oil alone cannot provide.